predrag3141/PSLQ/README.md

 # Introduction

+PSLQ is an algorithm that can find a small but not-all-zero integer-only solution z<sub>1</sub>,z<sub>2</sub>,...,z<sub>n</sub> of the equation

+a<sub>1</sub>z<sub>1</sub>+a<sub>2</sub>z<sub>2</sub>+...+a<sub>n</sub>z<sub>n</sub>=0 (equation 1)

+where the a<sub>i</sub> are real numbers.

+# Contents of This Repository

 This repository contains an implementation of the PSLQ Algorithm.
 This instructive implementation of PSLQ serves as a reference only, and is not meant to perform serious calculations.
 For example, it could be used to verify new "serious" implementations of PSLQ, by enabling a developer to compare internal values in the new implementation to those in this one at runtime.
 It also illustrates the use of invariants to check the internals of one's implementation of the PSLQ algorithm.

-PSLQ is an algorithm that can find a small but not-all-zero integer-only solution z<sub>1</sub>,z<sub>2</sub>,...,z<sub>n</sub> of the equation

-a<sub>1</sub>z<sub>1</sub>+a<sub>2</sub>z<sub>2</sub>+...+a<sub>n</sub>z<sub>n</sub>=0 (equation 1)

-where the a<sub>i</sub> are real numbers.
+# Variable Names

 All the variable names in the [original paper](https://www.davidhbailey.com/dhbpapers/pslq.pdf) are used in the source code to mean the same things.
 The main exmples are
 - the matrices _A_, _B_, _D_, _E_, _G_, _H_ and _R_